sharontega/crime-against-women-in-india/README.md

-The project is about crime against women in india from 2001 to 2007

-The dataset was gotten from kaggle.

-The data was cleaned on mysql workbench and questions was answered using the same tool
+The project focuses on the examination of crimes against women in India spanning the years 2001 to 2007.
+The dataset was sourced from Kaggle, and the data cleaning and analysis processes were carried out using MySQL Workbench.
+Questions related to the dataset were also addressed using the same tool for analysis.